fastbootstrap/atlassian-design-for-bootstrap/site/content/components/alerts/index.md

 Using the alert JavaScript plugin, it’s possible to dismiss any alert inline.
 Here’s how:

 - Be sure you’ve loaded the alert plugin, or the compiled Bootstrap JavaScript.
-- Add a close button and the `.alert-dismissible` class, which adds extra padding to the right of the alert and positions the close button.
+- Add a [close button]({{< docsref "close-button" >}}) and the `.alert-dismissible` class, which adds extra padding to the right of the alert and positions the close button.
 - On the close button, add the `data-bs-dismiss="alert"` attribute, which triggers the JavaScript functionality.
 Be sure to use the `<button>` element with it for proper behavior across all devices.
 - To animate alerts when dismissing them, be sure to add the `.fade` and `.show` classes.

 {{< example >}}

 <div class="alert alert-success alert-dismissible fade show" role="alert">
-  This is an success alert — check it out!
+  Holy guacamole!
+You should check in on some of those fields below.
-  <button type="button" class="btn-close" data-bs-dismiss="alert" aria-label="Close"></button>
+  <button type="button" class="btn-close btn-close-sm" data-bs-dismiss="alert" aria-label="Close"></button>
 </div>
 <div class="alert alert-info alert-dismissible fade show" role="alert">
   <h5 class="alert-heading">More</h5>